llamaluvr/noob-doing-react/README.md

 webpack
 ```

 To build and keep building to the build folder, run `webpack --watch`.
+Obviously, make sure you're serving the build folder somehow.

 To run unit tests, run `npm run test`.